-Messrs.
-Tang, Pu and Chen are our independent directors.
+Upon the effective date of the registration statement of which this prospectus forms a part, Messrs.
+Tang, Pu and Chen will be our independent directors.
 Our independent directors will have regularly scheduled meetings at which only independent directors are present.
 Any affiliated transactions will be on terms no less favorable to us than could be obtained from independent parties.
 Any affiliated transactions must be approved by a majority of our independent and disinterested directors.